okjake/events-booker/README.md

 - As an admin, I can track the user and view all events that he attended.

+- For Admin-portal:
-- I can access the attendance approval screen to help users approve their attendance by entering the code they already received. (portal)
+I can access the attendance approval screen to help users approve their attendance by entering the code they already received. (portal)

 ## The MVP (Demo GIF) :

+## Live Demo :

 ## App Setup :